SorenCharlie/ReadMeGenerator/README.md

 # ReadMe Generator

 ## Description
-This project quickly and easliy generates a ReadMe file so the dev can spend more time on the project.
+Allows a dev to quickly create a ReadMe file

 ## Table of Contents
 - [Installation](#installation)